Can foundation models actively gather information in interactive environments to test hypotheses?: Technical Appendices and Supplementary Material

 This result is interesting because VLM vision is also necessary for the exploration phase, where there was no discrepancy in performance.
 A likely reason for this is that the iterative nature of the exploration task makes it robust to occasional errors.
 Because the model must re-list all objects placed at each step, chance errors made during one step do not propagate to later steps.

-To probe the reason for the gap in accuracy performance, we also computed results where we filtered out trajectories in which the vision step made an error (Figure \ref{fig:hw_raw_results}b,d).
+To probe the reason for the gap in accuracy performance, we also computed results where we filtered out trajectories in which the vision step made an error (Figure \ref{fig:hw_raw_results}b).
 In these results, accuracies for the Gemini and optimal agents are nearly identical and their differences with the random agent are statistically significant ($p < 0.05$, two sample t-test).
 These results suggest that errors in the vision step, rather than reasoning or exploration, are responsible for the relatively reduced accuracy in the Gemini agent condition.
-Investigating relative numbers of errors, there appear to be more vision errors in the Gemini agent condition than in the optimal or random agent conditions (Figure \ref{fig:hw_vision_errors}), although these differences aren't statistically significant.

 Taken together, results in the Construction Lab show that the directed exploration capabilities of foundation models robustly generalize from text-based environments to embodied 3D environments, though overall accuracy of the system is somewhat reduced by imperfect performance of the VLM's object and action recognition in videos.
 This indicates that the challenges of multi-modal reasoning from realistic simulated video could be addressed by focusing on the vision and action recognition capabilities of foundation models separately from their reasoning capabilities.